The double Windsor knot – tie doubled or half?

 What should a fashionable gentleman not forget nowadays?
 The answer is obvious: the right outfit.
 And traditionally you don’t want to miss a bow tie or tie.

-Especially when it comes to the second one, do you also always ask yourself which tie knot fits best with your outfit?
-In this context an often heard term is half (or simple) or double Windsor knot.
+Especially when it comes to the second one, have you ever asked yourself which tie knot fits best with your outfit?
+In this context an often heard term is half (also known as simple) or double Windsor knot.
 But which outfit suits which kind of knot and how is the noble, triangular knot made?